meghanavish/things-demo-tests/README.md

 1. The code has been committed to github - https://github.com/meghanavish/things-demo-tests/actions/runs/15627981605
 2. The tests have run successfully and pytest reports are generated
-3. There is an issue running the UI tests which needs further debugging, however screenshots of the UI tests run locally is attache din the Output_Screenshots folder.
+3. There is an issue running the UI tests which needs further debugging, however screenshots of the UI tests run locally is attached in the Output_Screenshots folder.
 4. The Output_Screenshots folder also has the API and Model based test reports downloaded from github.